cul/ldpd-hyacinth/README.md

 ### A Note About Image Thumbnails:

-Image thumbnail generation is currently unavailable because Hyacinth delegates that functionality to a separate, asynchronous image processing application called "Repository Cache," which is still under development (and not yet publicly available).
-Core Hyacinth metadata editing features do not depend on Repository Cache, but you won't be able to see in-app thumnails without it.
+Hyacinth delegates image generation to a separate, asynchronous image processing application called "Derivativo," which can be found here: https://github.com/cul/ren-derivativo

 ### Sqlite and UriService/Rails: